This page covers all control flow statements available in stored procedure bodies.

 See Parallel Execution for complete parallel execution guide.

-Procedure Body LanguageLET i = 0 WHILE i < 10 { PRINT i i = i + 1 }
+Procedure Body LanguageLET i = 0 WHILE i < 10 { PRINT i LET i = i + 1 }

 Iterates until convergence:

-Procedure Body LanguageLET changed = 1 LET iteration = 0 WHILE changed > 0 { LET changed = 0 PARALLEL FOR node IN SCAN() WORKERS 8 { LET current = GET_SLICE_PROP(node._internal_id, 'rank') LET new_val = compute_new_rank(node) IF new_val <> current { SET_SLICE_PROP(node._internal_id, 'rank', new_val) LET changed = changed + 1 } } LET iteration = iteration + 1 PRINT 'Iteration ' || TOSTRING(iteration) || ': ' || TOSTRING(changed) || ' changed' }
+Procedure Body LanguageLET changed = 1 LET iteration = 0 WHILE changed > 0 { LET changed = 0 PARALLEL FOR n IN SCAN() WORKERS 8 { LET current = GET_SLICE_PROP(n._internal_id, 'rank') LET new_val = compute_new_rank(n) IF new_val <> current { SET_SLICE_PROP(n._internal_id, 'rank', new_val) LET changed = changed + 1 } } LET iteration = iteration + 1 PRINT 'Iteration ' || TOSTRING(iteration) || ': ' || TOSTRING(changed) || ' changed' }

 Exit the innermost loop immediately: